MAIF/daikoku/manual/src/main/paradox/getdaikoku/fromdocker.md

 If you're a Docker aficionado, Daikoku is provided as a Docker image that your can pull directly from Official repos.

-first, fetch the last Docker image of Daikoku :
+Fetch the last Docker image of Daikoku :

 ```sh
 docker pull maif/daikoku:1.0.0-dev